Keto Chocolate Cake

 For layered cakes, like mine pictured, it is safe to double or triple the recipe in both a stand mixer and the Thermomix®.

-Extra virgin olive oil (EVOO) has a very strong flavour that will overpower the delicate vanilla flavour.
+Extra virgin olive oil (EVOO) has a very strong flavour that will overpower the delicate chocolate flavour.
 If you want to substitute with olive oil, choose light-taste olive oil instead.

 Some will say cherries are not keto, but you can enjoy them in moderation.
 With only 1.1g net carbs per cherry, they are pretty much the same as blueberries or strawberries per piece.
 They do contain more natural sugar (about 8g/100g) than berries.